-Measure Measure Туре How Complete 350 new council homes for social rent between 2025 to 2031 (subject much? to availability of land, securing planning consents and resolution of phosphate management).
+Measure asure Measure Туре How Complete 350 new council homes for social rent between 2025 to 2031 (subject much? to availability of land, securing planning consents and resolution of phosphate management).

 Acquire ten homes per year, for letting by the Council, at social rents on secure contracts.
 The amount and percentage of rental income lost through the Council's unoccupied housing (known as housing voids) Number of new homes created by bringing empty properties back into use (a high number is better) Carbon Accounts status How well?
 Number of households registered with 'Homes in Powys' for an affordable and secure home (a low number is better) Number of households who are living in temporary accommodation (a low number is better) What A reduction in the child poverty rate difference?
-Number of families with children who are living in absolute poverty in Powys Number of people who are homeless (a low number is better) Number of rough sleepers (a low number is better) The percentage of pupils in receipt of Free School Meals attaining the Foundation Phase Indicator will be 75% The percentage of pupils in receipt of Free School Meals attainting the CSI at Key Stage 2 will be 75% The average capped 9 point score of pupils in receipt of Free School Meals will be 340 points
+Number of families with children who are living in absolute poverty in Powys Number of households who are homeless (a low number is better) Number of rough sleepers (a low number is better)